 If a person finds that they are becoming dependent on alcohol, they should try to seek help.

-Anxiety disorder is a common mental health condition that can cause fear, anxiety, and worry, alongside other symptoms.
+Anxiety disorder is a common mental health condition that

 Anxiety can also cause physical symptoms.